 On this page, several aspects regarding the response timing of LCDs will be explained and discussed.
 It is assumed that the reader is familiar with the basic working principle of LCDs, like the screen being comprised of a pixel matrix, a pixel being divided into sub-pixels for the primary colors, a sub-pixel cell being filled with liquid crystal fluid and acting like a light valve without actually emitting light by itself, and a light source sitting behind the pixel matrix in form of a backlight which we assume here to be made of white LEDs.

 The figures shown here often contain illustrations of time functions that could be measured with a fast photo-diode.
-It should be kept in mind, though, that the human visual system does not necessarily work that fast and, therefore, is not really up for perveiving all the details that can be technically measured.
+It should be kept in mind, though, that the human visual system does not necessarily work that fast and, therefore, is not really up for perceiving all the details that can be technically measured.
 On the other hand, the visual system can be incredibly sensitive to all kinds of effects.
 Moreover, there is quite a natural variance in how sensitive individuals are, let alone the variance coming from individual experience (e.g., gamers versus non-gamers).
-In short, one should be careful in drawing conclusions from these time functions about what it would look like to a human observer.
+In short, one should be careful in drawing conclusions from these time functions about what a stimulus would look like to a human observer.

 This type of figure (Figure 1) is used throughout this page and illustrates the optical transmission state of a liquid crystal cell (aka pixel – or sub-pixel, to be precise) over time.
 The vertical lines mark the start of the LC panel update cycles and provide an absolute time reference.
 The y axis can be interpreted either as the optical transmission state or, if a continuously active backlight is assumed, as the relative pixel luminance.
 In either case, the valid range goes from 0% (cell "closed") to 100% (cell "open").
-The green dotted curve ("input") depicts the intended time course of the pixel state as sent by the LCD controller when a corresponding pixel value has been received from the PC's graphics card.
+The green dotted curve ("input") depicts the intended time course of the pixel state as sent by the LCD controller to the panel after a corresponding pixel value was received from the PC's graphics card.
 The red solid curve ("response") depicts the pixel response, that is, how the pixel's optical transmission state (or luminance) changes over time.

 If the cell is "open", light coming from the back (i.e., the backlight) can pass through the cell, making the pixel appear bright.
 If, on the other hand, the cell is "closed", backlight is blocked and the pixel appears dark.
-For the time being, pixel color will not be taken into account, so "bright" can be used synonymously to "white".
+For the time being, pixel color will not be taken into account, so "bright" can be used synonymously for "white".

 A sluggish pixel response is usually not observed directly, because the human visual system is sluggish as well and bad at picking up absolute errors.
 For example, if an object would appear suddenly, just out of the blue, we couldn't tell whether it appeared really instantly (that is, within nanoseconds) or whether it appeared rather slowly (that is, within milliseconds), at least we couldn't tell without a direct side-by-side comparison.
 However, as soon as motion comes into play, which allows temporal aspects to be translated into the spatial domain, effects caused by a sluggish pixel response can become much more apparent.
 Figure 2 illustrates how the rendering of moving edges would require pixels to be switched instantly and how a non-ideal pixel response affects the actual display of the edges of a moving object in the spatial domain.
 Pixels at or near the edges will appear as a mix of background and foreground color, here resulting in gray, which can be picked up rather easily because the true foreground and background colors can be observed right next to the edge pixels for direct comparison.